LSAT Prep Course

 Upon completion of the LSAT prep course you will have:

-Become more comfortable with the overall content and structure of the LSAT
+Become more comfortable with the overall content and structure of the new digital LSAT

 Practiced skills necessary for taking the LSAT and for succeeding in your first year of law school